Hey – really read this section, don’t blow it off! (It will pay off.)

 2. What is the purpose of this equipment?

-Extraction can only go so far in purifying of cannabinoids such as THC and CDB.
+Extraction can only go so far in purifying of cannabinoids such as THC and CBD.
 So a different technique is needed for increasing purity.
 A thermal separation technique works well at this point because cannabinoids have a different boiling point range than other materials in the extraction mixture.
 Molecular (short-path) distillation is the best thermal separation method for this heat-sensitive material because it is the gentlest type, causing the least amount of thermal degradation of product.

 3. Is molecular distillation similar to extraction?